-10.6 Merit Award for Students Who Receive Other Bursaries or Scholarships
+1.6 Merit Award for Students Who Receive Other Bursaries or Scholarships

 - 10.6.1 The onus is on the student to declare the receipt of any outside bursaries/loans when applying for a DUT scholarship in the first instance.
-Failure to do this could result in any future scholarship awards payable to the student being forfeited. - 10.6.2 The remission of fees as described in the above awards does not apply to students who are in receipt of any scholarship or bursary (including NSFAS loans and bursaries), which covers the full amount that the student qualifies for in terms of this policy and which is ear-marked for the payment of tuition fees.
-The student is entitled to secure a loan for the balance of tuition fees owing only.
-A merit award is made however, to such students who otherwise meet the criteria for a DUT scholarship award, and this shall take the form of: - 10.6.2.1 A voucher for the sum of R500 for the purchase of academic textbooks, for:

-second and later year /semester students who achieve an overall pass with distinction (average of 75% and above);

-first year/semester students who obtain a matriculation endorsement with an aggregate of 70% - 79% in the NSC examination.

-10.6.2.2 A voucher for the sum of R800 for the purchase of academic textbooks for:
+Failure to do this could result in any future scholarship awards payable to the student being forfeited. - 1.6.2 The remission of fees as described in the above awards does not apply to students who are in receipt of any scholarship (NRF) or bursary which covers the full amount that the student qualifies for in terms of this policy and which is ear-marked for the payment of tuition fees.
+A merit award is made however, to such students who otherwise meet the criteria for a DUT scholarship award, and this shall take the form of: - 1.6.2.1 A voucher for the sum of R500 for the purchase of academic textbooks, for: second and later year /semester students who achieve an overall pass with distinction (average of 75% and above); first year/semester students who obtain a matriculation endorsement with an aggregate of 70% - 79% in the NSC examination. - 1.6.2.2 A voucher for the sum of R800 for the purchase of academic textbooks for:

-second and later year/semester students who achieve a distinction (75% and above) for each of the subjects for the year of study:
+second and later year/semester students who achieve a distinction (75% and above) for each of the subjects for the year of study;

-first year/semester students who obtain a matriculation endorsement with an aggregate of 80% or higher in the NSC examination
+first year/semester students who obtain a matriculation endorsement with an aggregate of 80% or higher in the NSC examination.

-- 10.6.2.3 If the student qualifies for a 100% remission of tuition fees and receives another bursary or scholarship that is less than the amount the student would have qualified for in terms of the student incentive scheme, the DUT shall grant a remission of fees for the difference.
-If the difference is less than the book youcher, the student will qualify for the book youcher of R800. - 10.6.2.4 If the student qualifies for less than 100% remission of tuition fees, viz 75% or 50% and receives another bursary, the DUT shall grant a remission that is not more than the amount the student would have qualified for in terms of this student incentive scheme, and this shall also be limited to the difference between the full tuition fee payable (excluding charge levies) and the bursary received by the student.
-The student is entitled to secure a loan for the balance of tuition fees owing only.
+- 1.6.2.3 If the student qualifies for a 100% remission of tuition fees and receives another bursary or scholarship that is less than the amount the student would have qualified for in terms of the student incentive scheme, the DUT shall grant a remission of fees for the difference.
+If the difference is less than the book voucher, the student will qualify for the book voucher of R800. - 1.6.2.4 If the student qualifies for less than 100% remission of tuition fees, viz 50% and receives another partial bursary, DUT shall grant a remission that is not more than the amount the student would have qualified for.
+This shall also be limited to the difference between the full tuition fee payable and the bursary received by the student (Top up).

-LIBRARY RULES AND REGULATIONS
+L IBRARY RULES AND REGULATIONS Introduction

-Introduction

 The main purpose of the rules of the library is to protect/safeguard the common interest of all library users and to enable the library to carry out its functions effectively and efficiently.
 Membership

-- Membership of the DUT libraries and access to its services are open to all registered DUT students and staff who are in possession of a valid identification card issued by the university.
-The student or staff card is required for borrowing library materials. - 2.
+- 1. Membership of the DUT libraries and access to its services are open to all registered DUT students and staff who are in possession of a valid identification card issued by the university.
+The student or staff card is required for accessing the physical library, borrowing of library resources, and usage of facilities as well as online resources. - 2.
 Other persons, who are not a DUT student or staff may apply for visitor membership.
 The application for membership must be approved by the library director or by a library manager.
 Visitor members must pay the approved fee as decided by the library committee which will entitle them to limited use of the library facilities.
 Visitor members will be issued with a membership card for the current year and must apply for membership each year. - 3.
-Membership allows access to other site/campus libraries in DUT.
+Membership allows access to all site/campus libraries in DUT.